"We're on a Learning Safari"

 THIS WEEK IN LITERACY:

-Writers' Workshop: We are all set to begin our next unit, "Show and Tell".
+Writers' Workshop: We're well into our next unit, "Show and Tell".
 In this unit, students will practice adding details to their 'writing' to show and tell more about the story they're writing.
+Boys and girls are finishing up their first piece about the treasures they've brought in from home, and just as soon as we're done, they'll bring those treasures home again!

 Like Literacy, Math skills and thinking is encouraged across the curriculum.
 I love to incorporate stories, songs, art projects, and hands-on activities when teaching, and Math time is no exception.
 In fact, Pete the Cat will be making an appearance here, too!